Capability- and Capacity-Building Activities

 Building Resilient Infrastructure and Communities (BRIC) funds may be used for:

-Existing project types detailed in the Hazard Mitigation Assistance Guidance for the Pre-Disaster Mitigation grant program are still eligible under BRIC.
+Existing project types detailed in the Hazard Mitigation Assistance Guidance for the Pre-Disaster Mitigation grant program are eligible under the BRIC program.

 - Be cost-effective